bahar99/Helloworld_bootloader/README.md

 GNU assembler, AKA **as**, is installed by default on Ubuntu.

-You could theoretically write this binary into the first 512 byte on a USB drive, a floppy disk or whatever else your computer is happy booting from,but it may harm your computer.So it's recommended to use simple x86 emulator or a virtual machine.
+You can write this binary into the first 512 byte on a USB drive, a floppy disk or whatever else your computer is happy booting from,but it may harm your computer.So it's recommended to use simple x86 emulator or a virtual machine.

 Install QEMU in Ubuntu :
 ```